Skip to calculator

 Results are estimates.
 Roof framing, ventilation, underlayment classes, ice and water shield, and fastener schedules vary — always confirm against local code and manufacturer instructions.

-Reviewed by Caleb Wright · Methodology
+Reviewed by: Caleb Wright

 Important Estimate Disclaimer